California governor rejects parole for RFK assassin | DW | 13.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-California Governor Gavin Newson has rebuked recommendations from a parole commissioner panel, saying Sirhan Sirhan poses a threat to public safety.
+California Governor Gavin Newson has rebuked recommendations from a parole commissioner panel and said Sirhan Sirhan poses a threat to public safety.
 Sirhan killed presidential candidate Robert F. Kennedy in 1968.

 California governor Gavin Newsom denied Robert F. Kennedy assassin Sirhan Sirhan parole on Thursday.